Diagrammatics for Soergel categories: Consequences

-\begin{proof} We induct on the simplicity of the graph and on the total number of colors present in the graph.
-By Proposition \ref{prop-imoves} we may apply the basic colored moves to the lowest color $i$.
-We may apply Proposition \ref{prop-onecolor} to replace every connected component of the $i$-graph with the empty set.
-Hence, applying our reductions to $\Gamma$, we get a set of graphs which are either simpler than $\Gamma$, or do not include the color $i$.
-By the inductive hypothesis, each of these graphs reduces to the empty graph. \end{proof}
+\begin{proof} We induct on the set of colors present in the graph $\Gamma$.
+If no colors are present, then $\Gamma$ is the empty graph and we are done.
+Else, choose an extremal color $i$.
+By Proposition \ref{prop-imoves} we may apply the weak $i$-colored basic moves and use Proposition \ref{prop-weakonecolor} to replace every connected component of the $i$-graph with a disjoint union of simple trees with no boundary lines.
+Since a simple tree with no boundary lines is the empty set, $\Gamma$ reduces to a set of graphs which do not include the color $i$.
+By induction, $\Gamma$ now reduces to the empty graph. \end{proof}

-Note that we did not use the $i$-colored connecting move in this argument, since we dealt with each connected component separately.
-In general, it is unneccessary for any of the proofs in this paper.

-One can apply a similar procedure to a graph with boundary.
-Namely, if $i$ is the lowest (resp. highest) color, we can reduce the $i$-graph to a simple forest (or a simple tree).
-Then, within each region delimited by the $i$-graph, we can reduce the $i+1$-graph (resp. $i-1$-graph) to a simple forest (the number of boundary lines in each region will be determined by how many of the trivalent $i$-graph vertices actually come from 6-valent vertices).
-One can iterate the process.
+One can apply a similar procedure to a graph $\Gamma$ with boundary lines.
+Choose an extremal color $i$, and reduce the $i$-graph to a disjoint union of simple trees.
+Then, within each region delimited by the $i$-graph, the colors $i+1$ and $i-1$ are now extremal, and we can reduce those.
+One can repeat this procedure, however, it will not produce a very simple graph in all cases.
+If the color $i$ has at least 3 boundary lines, the $i$-graph may have trivalent vertices, and the graph $\Gamma$ itself may have 6-valent vertices in their place.
+These 6-valent vertices will produce more $i+1$ or $i-1$ colored boundary lines inside the regions delimited by the $i$-graph.
+Nonetheless, we have the following simple case.

 \begin{cor} Any graph whose boundary has at most one line of each color can be reduced to a disjoint union of boundary dots. \end{cor}